SvenCelin/Weather-Scraper/README.md

 ## Acknowledgments

-* All the girls and guys making tips and tricks tutorials on the internet
+* All the girls and guys making tips and tricks tutorials on the Internet
-* Programers at BeautifulSoup
+* Programmers at BeautifulSoup